• Skip to primary navigation

 Notes

-• Although I enjoy the taste of lime juice in this mayo, I add just one teaspoon because it's important to me to keep the mayo thick and creamy.
+• Although I enjoy the taste of lime juice in this mayo, I add just one teaspoon because I want to keep the mayo thick and creamy.
 You can double the amount of lime juice, but then the mayo will be slightly thinner.

 • The only mandatory ingredients in this recipe are mayonnaise and sriracha.
-If you don't have the other ingredients or simply want to make life easy, you can mix mayonnaise with sriracha and no other ingredients with excellent results.
+If you don't have the other ingredients or simply want to make life easy, you can simply mix mayonnaise with sriracha.
 Having said that, the additional ingredients enhance the condiment's flavor, so I almost always use them.

 • There's no need to add a sweetener since sriracha already contains sugar.